phrocker/sharkbite/Readme.md

  * **Read/Write** : Reading and writing data to Accumulo is currently supported.
  * **Table Operations** : Most table operations are currently supported.
 This includes the fate operations that the normal Accumulo client performs.
  * **Security Operations** : Security operations aren't all implemented, but you should be able to add users, change authorizations, passwords, and remove users.

+About the name

+**S**harkbite's name originated from design as a connector that abstracted components in which we tightly coupled and gripped interfaces of the underlying datastore.
+With an abstraction layer for access, and using cross compatible objects, the underlying interfaces are heavily coupled to each database.
+As a result, Sharkbite became a fitting name since interfaces exist to abstract the high coupling that exists within implementations of the API.

+ * Work with Accumulo 1.6.x and 1.7.x
+ * **Read/Write** : Reading and writing data to Accumulo is currently supported.
+ * **Table Operations** : Most table operations are currently supported.
+This includes the fate operations that the normal Accumulo client performs.
+ * **Security Operations** : Security operations aren't all implemented, but you should be able to add users, change authorizations, passwords, and remove users.

 ## Requirements